mstksg/inCode/copy/entries/nixify-blog.md

 (latex, pdf, html multiple times), and actually gets re-combined with re-usable code snippets from different folders.
 In addition, we build a page for each of the many tags, a paginated homepage, a granular history page, and an rss feed.
 On a whole, a build from scratch takes about five minutes.
+This is a significant downgrade --- in the past, I could build and deploy almost instantaneously (under a minute).

 I'm not sure if this can be optimized on the Haskell side, but it's still kind of wasteful in principle, because *hakyll* is smart enough to only re-build